Upper Tulpehocken Township, Pennsylvania

 Upper Tulpehocken Township is a township in Berks County, Pennsylvania, United States.
 The population was 1,575 at the 2010 census.

 History

 Tulpehocken is a name derived from a Native American language meaning "land of the turtles".

 The Seyfert Mill was listed on the National Register of Historic Places in 1990.

-In 2016, the Borough of Strausstown voted to merge with Upper Tulpehocken Township.
+In 2016, Strausstown voted to merge with Upper Tulpehocken Township.